ADA-MC3/Bowlmo/README.md

 All dependencies are included in the Xcode project and managed via Swift Package Manager.

 ## Contributing
-- We welcome contributions from the community to improve the Bowling Game App.
+- We welcome contributions from the community to improve the Bowlmo App.
 If you find any issues or have suggestions for enhancements, please feel free to submit a pull request or open an issue.
 - Use commit message based on Github Commit Convention https://gist.github.com/qoomon/5dfcdf8eec66a051ecd85625518cfd13

 ## License

-The Bowling Game App is released under the [MIT License](LICENSE).
+The Bowlmo App is released under the [MIT License](LICENSE).
 You are free to use, modify, and distribute the code for personal and commercial purposes.

 ## Acknowledgments